1jour1vin

 Mouth

-Powerful and pleasant, full of substance and richness, balanced finish.
+Powerful and pleasant, full-bodied and rich, with a balanced finish.

 Serve